 Why did this happen to me?
 Many of us feel tormented by that anguishing question, and the normal explanations about how some people are attracted to or exploit children, just don’t cut it.
 It’s like a deeper, spiritual questioning, and I don’t know that it has an answer.
 For me, it was freeing to let go of the need to know why.

 If I liked the abuser’s affection, does that mean I am to blame for the rape?
 No, my friend.
 Children need affection like they need food, and for some of us, the only affection we got came through abusers.
 Just as a person dying of thirst will drink from a poisoned source, so too, did some of us accept love from wherever it came.
 There’s a very good reason why an Australian colloquialism for child-molesters is “Rock-Spider” – kids don’t know what is hiding under the façade presented so manipulatively and skillfully by an abuser, and once they’ve been “bitten” it becomes more confusing.
 The abuser is to blame for using your need for affection to get you to accommodate abuse.
-Please see Kate’s article, Child Sexual Abuse and the Grooming Process.

 Why didn’t anybody care?
 Am I really worthless?
 I mentioned above that some survivors as children were given over by their own parents to be raped – with participation, or cold indifference.
 If you were devalued so badly, my friend, it’s little wonder you question your worth.
 You should have been loved, cherished and protected, and you were not.
 But this doesn’t make you worthless.
 It is about everything from bad luck to criminal dereliction of what it means to be a parent.
 It was not about you – another child would have experienced exactly the same fate.
 I told about the oral rapes when I was very young; my mother simply said she didn’t want to hear about it.
 She was probably shocked, but that didn’t help me much – especially as she later said it was my fault.
 I learned that what happened to me didn’t matter, and that was indescribable.

 It will take time, support and grieving, but healing will overturn these messages.
-And there are people who care very much about what happened to you.

 Surround yourself with as much beauty as possible, my friend – surviving child rape earns you that.